 • You’re targeting different audiences with different messaging

-Step 7: Creating Buyer Personas (When You Don’t Have Consumer Data)
+Step 7: Creating Audience Personas (When You Don’t Have Consumer Data)

 • You don’t have access to real consumer data